ec-jrc/lisflood-code/docs/5_annex_output-files/index.md

 | loss from lower zone                    | repGwLossMaps          | $\frac{mm}{timestep}$      | GwLossMaps                                         | loss            |

-*LISFLOOD state maps* are the maps can be used to define the initial conditions of another simultion (warm start).
+*LISFLOOD state maps* are the maps can be used to define the initial conditions of another simulation (warm start).
 These maps are written in output when 'repStateMaps' = 1.
 LISFLOOD writes the results for each computational time step.
 The complete list of state maps is available [here](../5_annex_state-variables/index.md).